salimcodes/FarmTracka/README.md

 ## Acknowledgements

-- The machine learning model was trained using the XGBoost library.
+- The machine learning model was trained using the RandomForest Classifier.
 - The app fetches advice using the Snowflake Arctic Instruct via the Replicate API.
 - Special thanks to the open-source community for providing the tools and resources used in this project.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://opensource.org/license/mit) file for more details.